What Happens If My Business Gets Hacked?

 Hour 2–6: Scope Before Escalation

 At this stage, leadership usually wants certainty.
+It rarely exists.

 The business needs working answers to three questions: